CHAOS-Community/CHAOS-API-Documentation/source/API.rst

          :param metadataSchemaGUID: the GUID of the schema to update
          :param name: a new (or the same) name for schema
          :param schemaXml: a new (or the same) XML for the schema
-         :rtype: The GUID of the updated MetadataSchema
+         :returns: The GUID of the updated MetadataSchema

       .. action:: Create